DoESLiverpool/somebody-should/README.md

 Anyone can create new issues.
 Similarly, anyone is allowed to do the work to fix them :-)

 We are tracking this repository in HuBoard, at https://huboard.com/DoESliverpool/somebody-should.
-Here, you'll find all the issues handily organised into three categories - Money Money Money, The Time Is Now and Wouldn't It Be Nice - according to urgency.
+Here, you'll find all the issues handily organised into three categories - You're All I Need To Get By, The Time Is Now and Wouldn't It Be Nice - according to urgency.

- * [Money Money Money](https://github.com/DoESLiverpool/somebody-should/labels/1%20-%20Money%20money%20money) is for issues related to the ongoing sustainability of DoES, and the things we can do to help increase visibility
+ * [You're All I Need To Get By](https://github.com/DoESLiverpool/somebody-should/labels/1%20-%20You%27re%20all%20I%20need%20to%20get%20by) is for issues related to the ongoing sustainability of DoES, and the things we can do to help increase visibility
  * [The Time Is Now](https://github.com/DoESLiverpool/somebody-should/labels/2%20-%20The%20time%20is%20now) is for issues that need to be dealt with and closed as soon as possible
  * [Wouldn't It Be Nice](https://github.com/DoESLiverpool/somebody-should/labels/3%20-%20Wouldn%27t%20it%20be%20nice) is where things go when they would be a good addition to DoES, but aren't affecting anything too much by not being in place yet